1Password/for-open-source/README.md

 ### Tekton

 [Tekton](https://tekton.dev/) is a powerful and flexible open-source framework for creating CI/CD systems, allowing developers to build, test, and deploy across cloud providers and on-premise systems.

+### Bioconda

+The [Bioconda project](https://bioconda.github.io) packages life science related software for the package manager conda.
+It let's you install thousands of software packages related to biomedical research with ease, and has an active community with hundreds of contributors and millions of downloads.